 “I try to get out here once a year but it was two years ago I was last here at Alison’s place packing away all my stuff,” he said.
 “I joked that the only thing that could get them was a flood.”

-As we talked, Max continued rifling through salvageable photos of his student days and he picked out several of prominent people.
-There was former defence force chief Peter Cosgrove in fatigues.
-There was another of a university rugby league team with Stuart McCosker , husband of Queensland Governor Penelope Wensley whom he also knew well.
+As we talked, Max rifled through salvageable photos of his student days and he picked out several of prominent people.
+Here was former defence force chief Peter Cosgrove in fatigues.
+There was a university rugby league team with Stuart McCosker, husband of Queensland Governor Penelope Wensley whom he also knew well.
 “Penelope started as a diplomatic cadet in same batch as me,” he said.

 There was another with former Victorian premier Jeff Kennett in Officer Training.
 I looked at him closely and couldn’t help myself, “Now you mention it, you and Jeff look very alike,” I said.
-He laughed and told me the story about giving a serious talk on international matters when some heckler shouted out from the back “that’s all very well but why do you look so much like Jeff Kennett?”
+He laughed and told me the story about a talk he was giving on international matters when some heckler shouted out from the back “that’s all very well but why do you look so much like Jeff Kennett?”

 Gaylard was full of little breakaway anecdotes as I teased out his life adventures.